Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

 Next to the configured tax zone, a VAT ID (value-added-tax identification number) can be added.
 The VAT ID number is an identifier used by companies operating in the European Union for value-added-tax purposes.
 VAT ID numbers can be verified at the EU's [VIES](https://ec.europa.eu/taxation_customs/vies/) (VAT Information Exchange System) official website.

+Tax zones can be created, edited and deleted to configure the automatic taxation feature according to the customer's business needs.

+[comment]: <> (Work in progress!)

 ## Create a tax zone

-Create a new tax zone to define a territory where a specific tax rate is to be applied.
+Create a tax zone to define a territory where a specific tax rate is to be applied.

 #### Prerequisites